galdor/erl-jsv/doc/handbook.md

 - The impact on performances would be significant.
 Paying this price to ensure data are validated in input makes sense, but doing it for the output is not as beneficial.

+### Options
+For `jsv:generate/3`, the following options are available:

+- `type_map`: the type map to use (default: `jsv:default_type_map()`).
+- `disable_verification`: do not verify the definition before generation.
+- `catalogs`: a set of catalogs to use during verification and generation.
+- `invalid_member_handling`: an atom indicating how to handle invalid keys in objects with a `members` constraint; valid values are:
+  - `error`: return an error when at least one invalid member is found.
+  - `keep`: return invalid members in the canonical value.
+  - `remove`: silently remove invalid members from the canonical value.
+  The default value is `error`.